 Bonus: 5 Shocking Giant Prehistoric Spiders

 Special Bonus: Top 5 most dangerous spider bites

 1. Spider bite: Brazilian Wandering Spider

 Has the most neurologically active venom of all spiders, and is regarded as the most dangerous spider in the world.
 Occasional deaths have occurred even after antivenin treatment.

 In humans, bites produce muscle aches, nausea, and paralysis of the diaphragm that can make breathing difficult; however, contrary to popular belief, most people who are bitten suffer no serious damage—let alone death.

 3. Brown Widow Spider

-The venom of a Brown Widow, while seldom life-threatening, produces very painful effects including muscle spasms, ‘tetanus-like’ contractions and, in some cases, spinal or cerebral paralysis.
-This paralysis is generally temporary, but might leave permanent damage to central nervous system.
+The venom of a Brown Widow, while seldom life-threatening, produces very painful effects including muscle spasms, ‘tetanus-like’ contractions, and, in some cases, spinal or cerebral paralysis.
+This paralysis is generally temporary but might leave permanent damage to the central nervous system.

 4. The Brown Recluse Spider